RISE Fellowship Program

 - Two RISE retreats to build camaraderie and teamwork.

-Upon completion of the internship, approximately 50% of our interns continue on to pursue graduate degrees, prepared to take the next step in their professional lives.
-The remaining 50% of interns typically accept full-time positions within the organization.
+Upon completion of the fellowship, approximately 50% of our interns continue on to pursue graduate degrees, prepared to take the next step in their professional lives.
+The remaining 50% of fellows typically accept full-time positions within the organization.

 If you are looking for a way to expand your knowledge in the mental health field, one year with our students will certainly provide the experience you have been looking for!